E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenMM_plectoneme/readme.rst

     into YYYY process, which in turn should allow ZZZZ to be simulated.
 If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

-The openmm_plectoneme is a module that introduce twist to a ring plectoneme and sample the accessible conformations under torsionnal constraints.
-This module takes advantage of the OpenMM software and GPU acceleration.
+The openmm_plectoneme is a module that introduce twist to a ring or linear polymer and sample the accessible conformations under torsional constraints.
+This module takes advantage of the OpenMM software and GPU acceleration to perform simulation at the scale of the DNA helix.
 It builds a Kremer-Grest polymer model with virtual sites to attach a frame to each of the bead.
+The frames are used to introduce bending and twisting forces.

 ..
 The E-CAM library is purely a set of documentation that describes software development efforts related to the project.
 A
 .. *module* for E-CAM is the documentation of the single development of effort associated to the project.In that sense, a
 .. module does not directly contain source code but instead contains links to source code, typically stored elsewhere.
 Each
-.. module references the source code changes to which it direcctly applies (usually via a URL), and provides detailed
+.. module references the source code changes to which it directly applies (usually via a URL), and provides detailed
 .. information on the relevant *application* for the changes as well as how to build and test the associated software.

 ..
 The original source of this page (:download:`readme.rst`) contains lots of additional comments to help you create your